overture8/footstool/README.md

 Installation
 ============

-1. Get the plugin.
+- Get the plugin.

 `script/plugin install git://github.com/overture8/footstool.git`

-2. Generating the config file.
+- Generating the config file.

 `script/generate footstool`

-3. Disable ActiveRecord in the `config/environment.rb`.
+- Disable ActiveRecord in the `config/environment.rb` file.

 `config.frameworks -= [ :active_record ]`

-4. Make any changes to the `config/footstool.yml` file.
+- Make any changes to the `config/footstool.yml` file.
 It is recommended that you add a database prefix.

 <pre>
 development: